uspki/policies/certificate-policy.md

 Administrator privileges to all Certificate System Components shall only be granted to the Administrator Trusted Role.
 All CAs shall implement multi-factor or multi-party authentication for all Administrator Trusted Role access to Certificate System Components including operating system and software.

-All CAs shall implement multi-factor authentication for all Trusted Role accounts capable of directly causing certificate issuance.
+All CAs shall implement multi-factor authentication for the Officer Trusted Role.

-All Trusted Roles shall use a unique credential created by or assigned to a single person for identification and authentication.

 For all CAs and Certificate System Components including certificate status services operating under this policy, the computer security functions listed below are required.
 These functions may be provided by the operating system, or through a combination of operating system, software, and physical safeguards.
 The Certificate System Components shall include the following functionality: